 [Regulation 219B inserted in Gazette 18 Jan 2008 p.
 151.]

 219C.
-Clean break at operative time
+Splitting instrument, effect of at operative time

 If this Part applies in relation to a Member, at the operative time —

 (a) the Member’s ex-spouse becomes entitled to a superannuation interest of an amount equal to the value of the ex-spouse’s entitlement in respect of the Member’s superannuation interest at the operative time; and